-The Gottman Method is a marriage and couples therapy technique that has been practiced for over 40 years.
+The Gottman Method Couples Therapy is a marriage and couples therapy method that has been practiced for over 40 years.
 It was developed by Dr. John Gottman and his wife, Dr. Julie Schwartz Gottman, to help couples build better relationships with each other while also reducing conflict in their home environment.
-The method focuses on empathy and validating the partner’s feelings as well as encouraging the couple to talk about problems without blaming one another or resorting to criticizing their partner (although this can be done in some cases).
-This article will look at what the Gottman method is all about, who it can work for, and how you can get started using it!
+Based on their own Sound Relationship House Theory, the method focuses on empathy and validating the partner’s feelings as well as encouraging the couple to talk about problems without blaming one another or resorting to criticizing their partner (although this can be done in some cases).
+This article will look at what the Gottman Method Couples Therapy is all about, who it can work for, and how you can get started using it!

 Who Can Gottman Method Couple Therapy Help?

 The Gottman Method can help couples that are in any type of relationship, from a marriage to a dating couple.
 The method was initially created for married couples but the Julie and John Gottman soon realized it could apply to other types of relationships as well and began testing their techniques with engaged or cohabitating couples.
 It has been tested with couples in multiple cultures and has helped these couples to repair their relationships.
 While the Gottman Method Couples Therapy works with a variety of couple types, there are some for which it is not intended.
 It is not intended to be used with couples where there is an ongoing affair.
 This is not talking about open relationships, but couples who agreed to monogamy where one partner has breached trust.
 Once the affair is ended then Gottman Method can be used with the couple.
 It is also not intended to be used when couples are experiencing extreme domestic violence and there is a danger of serious harm.

 What is Gottman Method Couple Therapy Like?